midha-abhishek/abcretail/README.md

 ## Project GitHub Link

-This project could be found on GitHub [here](https://github.com/midha-abhishek/abcretail/tree/main).
+This project can be found on GitHub [here](https://github.com/midha-abhishek/abcretail/tree/main).

 ## **Technologies Involved**